 - Numbers – counting forwards and backwards, what is one more/less than any number from 1-20, addition and subtractions number sums.
 Mental calculations in practical situations - for example - 'there are two plates on the table how many more do we need if we have six people for dinner?'

-- Homework – will be set each week ranging across all curriculum areas.
-It will be stuck into their books.
+- Homework – will be set each week ranging across all curriculum areas and will be accessible via your child’s Seesaw account.
 Once a half term the children will be set a practical homework activity.
 Please see the homework section of the website for more information.